LibreCAD/docs/guides/blocks.rst

     - Click the **Save the active block to a file** icon |icon17|.
     - Select a file location, specify a file name and click **Save**.

-.. admonition:: Saving blocks
+.. admonition:: Recommendation when Saving blocks

-    When saving blocks to be added to the block library it is *recommended that the block's entities be placed on* **layer "0"** and layer "0" is the only layer in the drawing.
-Blocks adopt the attributes of the layer they are inserted on.
-If multiple layers are used when creating the block, those layers will be added to the drawing with unintended consequences.
+    When saving blocks to be added to the block library it is recommended that the block's entities be placed on **layer "0"** and layer "0" is the *only layer* in the drawing.
+Additional layers in the block's drawing will be added to a drawing when the block is inserted with unintended consequences.

 .. _ugLibBrowser: